-The SAT comprises of two sections, SAT math and Evidence-Based Reading and writing.
+The SAT comprises of two sections, SAT Evidence-Based Reading & Writing, and Math.
 The test scores you on the scale of 200- 800 points giving a possible total of 1600.
 The subscores and insight scores are scored separately and will be reported along with the optional essay.
-For the questions you have not answered will not count either for or against their score, nor there is negative marking for answering wrong questions on the math section.
+For the questions you have not answered will not count either for or against their score, nor there is negative marking for answering wrong.
 The raw score for each section is then converted into a scaled score.
 This is where the score of 200–800 points comes from, which is done through a statistical process called ‘equating’.

 |Sections||Component||Time Allotted (min.)||Number of Questions/Tasks|